Practical review

 View Full Guide →Cash Job and Workers Comp

-Whether a cash-in-hand worker can still claim, how the employee test applies, and how to prove PIAWE without clean payroll records.
+Whether a cash-paid worker can still claim, how worker status is assessed, and how to prove PIAWE without complete payroll records.

 View Full Guide →The Calculation: Understanding PIAWE

 Your payment rate is not a guess; it is governed by Schedule 3 of the 1987 Act.
-PIAWE is generally the average of your gross earnings in the 52 weeks before your injury.
+PIAWE is generally based on gross earnings in the 52 weeks before injury, but the relevant earning period can be adjusted where employment started later, unpaid leave is excluded, a permanent material earnings change occurred or the pay-period alignment rules apply.
+Separate rules address employment lasting less than four weeks and concurrent jobs.

 What is Included in the Average?